MattGronwald/fin-tools/README.md

 - Run `python ideal-buy-day.py` or `python trailing_stop_analyzer.py` directly for
   quick smoke-tests.
+- Both tools share the cached Yahoo Finance downloads managed by `src/cache_utils.py`, so repeating analyses for the same ticker/year span is instantaneous.
 - Generated artifacts live under `cache/` and `images/`; they are ignored by default and can be safely deleted between runs.